imbeimainz/MachineLearningClub/README.md

-# IMBEIbookclub
+# IMBEI MachineLearningClub

-This repository serves the purpose of being a one-stop shop for all the materials related to the Book Club group at the IMBEI.
+This repository serves the purpose of being a one-stop shop for all the materials related to the MachineLearningClub group at the IMBEI.

 ## Table of Contents